yodaaawg/WindowTransparency/README.md

 2. Clone or download this repository to your local machine.
 3. Right-click the `*.ahk` script file and select **Run Script** to start controlling window transparency.

+You can also fully integrate the script with your system by placing it into your startup folder so you dont need to execute it everytime:
+1. Press Win + R.
+2. Type "shell:startup"
+3. Put the script inside the folder.

 ---

 ## Acknowledgements